astronomer/docs/astro/airflow-alerts.md

     - Click **Download Credentials** or copy them and store them in a safe place.
     - Click **Close Window**.

-7. Log in to the Cloud UI, click **Deployments**, and then select an existing Airflow deployment.
+7. Log in to the Cloud UI, click **Deployments**, and then select an existing Deployment.

 8. In the Environment Variables area, click **Edit Variables** and add these variables:
     - `ENV AIRFLOW__SMTP__SMTP_HOST`: Enter the value you copied in step 5